lewagon/dotfiles/01-Ruby/06-Parsing/Optional-02-Your-First-Scraper/README.md

 ## Example

 First, open your terminal and install [Nokogiri](http://www.nokogiri.org/), a very useful **gem** when you want to scrape web page content.
-To understand more about Nokogiri, take a look at our [Nokogiri Cheatsheet](https://kitt.lewagon.com/knowledge/cheatsheets/nokogiri) on Kitt!
+To understand more about this gem, take a look at our [Nokogiri Cheatsheet](https://kitt.lewagon.com/knowledge/cheatsheets/nokogiri) on Kitt!

 ```bash
 gem install nokogiri